 ACTION 1 : We need to ask the 750 Parliamentarians to support having a proper democratic debate and to oppose the start of opaque negotiations!
 All EU countries have representatives among the 750 MEPs, which means your representatives are there too.
 They need to be asked to attend the meeting and vote in support of your freedoms.
 In order to succeed. we need at least half of the votes to oppose the JURI negotiation mandate.

-Step 2 – September: Ask MEPs to #ThinkAgain and reconsider the text of the Censorship Machine proposal
+Step 2 – September: Ask MEPs to think again and eliminate the text of the Censorship Machine proposal

 If we succeed with STEP 1, the report JURI voted on the 20th of June will be re-opened for public discussions.
 MEPs can introduce new amendments (new edits) to the original Copyright Directive proposals, including amendments asking to delete Article 13 (the “Censorship Machine”).